 - Parking: California Adventure Pass ($5/daily) required

-- Notable: Waterfalls, stream crossing
+- Notable: Waterfalls, stream crossing, can get buggy

 - Recommend an insect repellent during summer